 The Oster Volt Lithium-Ion Cordless Pet Clipper is our top pick of premium models.
 Unlike most cordless trimmers, the Oster Volt has a detachable battery, and the charger includes a port for an extra battery, so you can charge two at once when you need to trim several pets.
 The durable clipper uses a single-speed, heavy-duty motor that operates at 2,400 SPM.
 Although it does not offer the higher speeds of other models, several customers mentioned the clippers did not bind up or hesitate on thick matted fur like the faster trimmers they used.

-The Oster Volt is compatible with all A5 blades, and it runs for 2 hours when it’s fully charged.
+The Oster Volt is compatible with all A5 blades and runs for 2 hours when fully charged.
 It does not include an additional battery, but you can order one from Oster.
-The only complaint we have is the clipper’s tendency to heat up near the end of its running time.
+Our only complaint is the clipper’s tendency to heat up near the end of its running time.

 4. Pet Union Professional Dog Grooming Kit – Best for Puppies